oscarbranson/latools_gui/docs/source/users/05-autorange.rst

 Parameters
 ==========
-If you would like to alter any of the parameters, simply enter the new value in its corresponding dialogue box or drop down menu.
+If you would like to alter any of the parameters, simply enter the new value in its corresponding input field or drop down menu.
 Once you are happy with your parameters, click :guilabel:`&APPLY`.

 * Analyte
     The analyte you would like to use to discriminate between signal and background. 'total_counts' normally gives best results.